 So you keep on building options, building skills, adding degrees, changing companies to broaden your options but never ever exercising it.
 He explained further that the comfort of the job overpowers the very purpose why you were acquiring all those skills and certificates.

-He also emphasizes that for some people a comfortable job is a dream come true.
+He also emphasises that for some people a comfortable job is a dream come true.
 And that’s great.

 But for a lot of others, the real dream, the real purpose of acquiring all those skills and degree — the dream — takes a backseat just because they don’t exercise their option.